-Table \ref{table_open} Panel B reports regression results of global investors' email opening behaviors for randomized pitch emails in Experiment B. The dependent variable is a dummy variable, which is one when an investor opens the pitch email, and zero otherwise. ``Female Founder = 1" is an indicator variable that equals one if the first name of the email sender is a female name, and zero otherwise.
-Similarly, ``Asian Founder = 1" is an indicator variable that equals one if the last name of the email sender is an East Asian name, and zero otherwise. ``Ivy = 1" is an indicator variable for Ivy League educational background. ``Project Advantage = 1" is an indicator variable which is one when the email's subject line includes the corresponding comparative advantages. ``March Chinese Virus = 1" is an indicator variable which is one when the email was sent between 03/18/2020-03/24/2020 when President Trump used the wording ``Chinese Virus."\footnote{I use the period 03/18/2020-03/24/2020 to increase the sample size.
-Also, most U.S. news started to report this decision starting on 03/24/2020.
-See \hyperlink{https://www.bloomberg.com/news/articles/2020-03-25/trump-says-he-ll-stop-using-chinese-virus-easing-blame-game}{Trump Says He’ll Stop Using the Term ‘Chinese Virus’}.} ``US Investor =1" and ``Female Investor = 1" are indicator variables for being a U.S. investor and being a female investor.
-Columns (1), (2), (3), and (5) use all the observations collected in the first-round correspondence test.
-In Column (4), results are reported for the sub-sample where the startup team's educational background is from purely Ivy League colleges, Stanford, and MIT. ``Pure\_Ivy" indicates cases like ``Team from Columbia University," while ``Mixed\_Ivy" indicates cases like ``Team from Columbia University and Juilliard Music School."
-For some startups in the music or medical industry, I combined an Ivy League college with a good university in that specific area for the treatment group.
-All the regressions include start-up fixed effects to control for any idiosyncratic characteristics of each start-up pitch email, like the business models, etc. Hence, I am comparing investors’ email opening rates within the same start-up’s pitch email, and all the results are similar after including investor fixed effects.
-Following \cite{bernstein_attracting_2017}, the standard errors are clustered at the investor level to account for the correlated opening decisions across different pitch emails received by the same investor.
+Table \ref{table_open} Panel B reports regression results of investors' email opening behaviors for randomized pitch emails.
+The dependent variable equals one when an investor opens the pitch email, and zero otherwise.
+Columns (1), (2), (3), and (5) use all the observations collected between 03/2020-04/2020.
+In Column (4), results are reported for the sub-sample where the startup team's educational background is from ``purely Ivy League colleges", Stanford, and MIT.\footnote{``Pure\_Ivy" represents cases like ``Team from Columbia University," while ``Mixed\_Ivy" represents cases like ``Team from Columbia University and Juilliard Music School."
+For some startups in the music or medical industry, I combine an Ivy League college with a university well-known for having a top program in that specific area for the treatment group.} All the regressions include startup fixed effects to control for any idiosyncratic characteristics of each startup pitch email, such as the business models, etc. Hence, I am comparing investors’ email opening rates within the same startup’s pitch email, and all the results are similar after including investor fixed effects.
+Following \cite{bernstein_attracting_2017}, all standard errors are clustered at the investor level to account for the correlated opening decisions across different pitch emails received by the same investor.